jeffdruid/planpal/README.md

 | I want to manage my profile information                                                                                                  | I can update my profile details and profile picture      |
 | I want to change my password                                                                                                             | I can update my password and log in with the new credentials |
 | I want to reset my password if I forget it                                                                                               | I can request a password reset via email
-TODO               |
 | I want to delete my account                                                                                                              | My account is permanently deleted and all data is removed |

 ## Wireframes:

 #### Site Map
-TODO - Add sections to the site map?
 - The site map visually outlines the structure of the website, showing the relationships between different pages and sections.
 It provides an overview of how users will navigate through the platform, ensuring an intuitive user experience.
 ![site map](README/images/site-map.png)